-A Hidden Value action allows you to capture data in your survey that your survey respondents are not able to see, but can be used for gathering data, storing browser information, and even pre-populating questions later in the survey.
+A Hidden Value action allows you to capture/store data in your survey that your survey respondents are not able to see, but can be used for gathering data, storing browser information, and even pre-populating questions later in the survey.

 When would I use a Hidden Value?

 There are an infinite number of uses for hidden values.
 You could use it to do any of the following and more!